aaronshahriari/.dotfiles/hyprland/hypr/README.md

 # Todo

 ## Now
-- [ ] setup more waybar clicks for special workspaces
+- [ ] tell waybar to not set second monitor
-- [ ] setup some decent animations I like
 - [ ] figure out how kanshi interacts with hyprland config and how to use both

 ## Later
+- [?] setup some decent animations I like

 ## Testing
 - [?] configure rule to set apps that go to -1338 workspace to specific workspace
 - [?] rofi on main montitor not working

 ## Completed
+- [x] setup more waybar clicks for special workspaces
 - [x] mouse cursor hider for wayland
 - [x] create wayland greeter when reboot/logout etc.
 - [x] configure hyprlock some more